cypress-io/cypress/guides/testing-other-projects.md

 You can find a list of test projects that do this by searching for usage of the `test-binary-against-repo` step.

-Similarly to "Remote CI" test projects, Local CI test projects will attempt to check out a branch that is named after the [next version](./next-version.md) (`X.Y.Z`) if one exists in the test project git repo.
+Local CI test projects will attempt to check out a branch that is named after the [next version](./next-version.md) (`X.Y.Z`) if one exists in the test project git repo.
+This can be used to test breaking changes in Cypress.

-One advantage to local CI is that it does not require creating commits to another repo.

 ## `binary-system-tests`